roshansingh/roshansingh.github.io/_posts/2014-10-15-day-2-oh-manali.md

 categories:
   - Travel
 tags:
-  - Ladakh
+  - ladakh
-  - Leh
+  - leh
   - manali
-  - Motorcycle trip
+  - motorcycle-trip
 ---
 I woke up early around 5 am.
 I looked out of the window to realize where I was sleeping, among the mountains and there was greenery all around.
 Suddenly the thought of bike came to my mind,  I rushed outside immediately to check if my bike was still there.
 Breathed a sigh of relief after I saw it.
 Went back, took bath and packed my stuff.
 Ready to ride!